 Prerequisite coursework #

 Each physical therapy program establishes its own course prerequisites for admission, and course requirements vary from school to school.
-The most commonly required courses include anatomy and physiology, biology, chemistry, physics, psychology, and statistics.
-Course requirements are listed below for the Doctor of Physical Therapy (DPT) at IU Indianapolis.
+The most commonly required courses include anatomy, physiology, biology, general chemistry, physics, psychology, and statistics.

 Course Requirements for IU Indianapolis School of Health and Human Sciences |